Getting Started

 npm install # first run only

-npm run docs:devOnce VitePress boots at http://localhost:5173, open the Demo tab and confirm you can navigate between Dashboard, Explorer, Upload, and Stats without the page reloading.
+npm run docs:devOnce VitePress boots at http://localhost:5173, open CAS Playground or Scala.js Dashboard in the nav and confirm interactive content loads.
 If you deploy the docs somewhere with a sub-path (for example GitHub Pages), the loader picks up the correct base URL automatically—no manual tweaks required.

 No Scala.js bundle?

-If the demo reports “Interactive Demo Not Available”, rebuild it with ./sbt buildFrontend and refresh the page.
+If the dashboard reports “Interactive Demo Not Available”, rebuild it with ./sbt buildFrontend and refresh the page.
 The bundle is committed for convenience, but rebuilding ensures it tracks your local Scala sources.

 Your First Upload